alex-lt-kong/cuda-motion/helper/build-notes.md

+# Build FFmpeg and OpenCV for Camera Server

+## CPU route

+* You follow this section if you use Camera Server with CPU only.

+* Install FFmpeg: `apt install FFmpeg`

+* Build OpenCV: following the same notes as [Build OpenCV](#iii-build-opencv) in the Nvidia GPU route section.

+## Nvidia GPU route

-# Make Camera Server work with Nvidia GPUs
+* You follow this section if you would like to use Camera Server with Nvidia GPU.

 * This note is prepared using Ubuntu 22.04 with one Nvidia GPU only.

 * OpenCV can work with GPUs in two ways (a good summary [here](https://forum.opencv.org/t/trouble-using-nvdia-hardware-decoder-when-streaming-from-camera/7908/11)).
   * The first way is to specifically build OpenCV that enables `cv::cudacodec::VideoReader()`.
 This is not tested as Camera Server is designed to work in a wide variety of scenarios, where an Nvidia GPU could be available or unavailable.
 Using `cv::cudacodec::VideoReader()` means we need to align the entire program with Nvidia's ecosystem, which is not something we want.
   * The second is to build FFmpeg that incorporates [Nvidia Video Codec SDK](https://developer.nvidia.com/video-codec-sdk) and build OpenCV on top of FFmpeg, allowing OpenCV to leverage the power of GPU almost transparently.
-    * We take the second approach.
+  * Camera Server takes the second approach.

-## I. prepare Nvidia GPU
+## I. Prepare Nvidia GPU

 1. Make sure you have a compatible GPU of course.
     * Nvidia provides a support matrix